-This colliery was on the south side of the North British Railway east of Prestonpans and south of Seton House.
+This colliery was on the south side of the North British Railway east of Prestonpans and south of Seton House (as a result of which it was also known as Seton House Colliery).
 Access was controlled by Riggonhead signal box which opened in 1906.

 Seton Siding was on the north side of the line, accessed from the east.

 The site was used for large scale mining later, it became the Blindwells Opencast Disposal Site.